 The Cardiff School of Music is a lively and ambitious centre dedicated to world-leading research, composition and performance.

-This research-led environment and unique blend of staff ensures that we offer leading teaching and research in several areas of the discipline.
+This research-led environment with its unique blend of staff ensures that we offer research excellence and teaching expertise in several innovative areas of the discipline.

 Centre for Research into Historically-Informed Performance (CRHIP)